novasolve/ci-auto-rescue/BUG_REPORT.md

 - ❌ Bare exception handlers
 - ❌ Resource cleanup in error paths
 - ⚠️ Race condition prevention (documented risk)
+- 🔴 **Nova creates broken fixes** - This is a CRITICAL issue that makes the tool dangerous to use
+- 🔴 **Nova cannot find tests in subfolders** - Major usability issue

 **Nice to have**: